0330 822 0505

 Income

-For larger mortgages one of the main limiting factors will be your annual earnings, as most lenders will cap the amount you can borrow based on a multiple of your income.
-Most lenders use a multiple of 4.5, so if for example you have an annual income of £50,000, the amount you can borrow will be up to £225,000.
+For larger mortgages, one of the main limiting factors will be your annual earnings.
+Most lenders cap the amount you can borrow based on a multiple of your income.
+Most lenders use a multiple of 4.5, so if, for example, you have an annual income of £50,000, the amount you can borrow will be up to £225,000.

 Outgoings